esciencecenter-digital-skills/medical-image-processing/episodes/mri.md

 - In the S axis, positive values mean move up, negative values mean move inferior

 Increasing a coordinate value in the first dimension corresponds to moving to the right of the person being scanned, and so on.
 In the real world whatever orientation you put something in may make someone unhappy.
 Luckily you can quickly change arrays around in terms of direction by simply using an already efficient numpy functions.
+Two functions in numpy that can be generalized to make any orientation of an image are numpy.flip() and numpy.rot90(), however there are other functions which are quite convenient for 2D arrays, as displayed below.

 ```python
 import numpy as np